outdreamer/build-a-cure-1/docs/specific_methods/insight_path.md

 			- another example is the thermometer design path in the readme, which uses an insight path including 'attribute alignment'

-	  - so its clear how to apply definition routes to build a path between problem space & a solution
+	  - so its clear how to apply definition routes & common transforms to build a path between problem space & a solution

 	  - how would you identify the right objects to check for to filter the solution space, such as 'invalidating rules' or 'counter examples' or 'benefits of an error'